This version of the kit deprecated the use of connex in favour of the SDK.

 Hooks

-Developers can efficiently manage smart accounts using a provided by the kit.
+Developers can efficiently manage smart accounts using a variety of hooks provided by the kit.

 By importing these hooks, developers can: